ChumpyTheBear/docker-surfshark/README.md

 docker run -it --net=container:surfshark byrnedo/alpine-curl -L 'https://ipinfo.io'
 ```

+Use the following for DNS Leak testing https://github.com/macvk/dnsleaktest

 If you want access to an attached container's web ui you will also need to expose those ports.
 The attached container must not be started until this container is up and fully running.